-Planning for an unexpected succession situation is an important part of a BCP.4 While the type of necessary succession planning will vary depending on the Adviser's business model, a sudden loss of key personnel is fairly common and BCPs should address this risk.
-In creating a Succession Plan to mitigate this risks, an Adviser should consider how an unexpected loss of key personnel might adversely affect the Adviser's clients.
+Planning for an unexpected succession situation is an important part of a BCP.4 A sudden loss of key personnel is fairly common and does not alleviate an Adviser's fiduciary duty to its clients or its obligation(s) to comply with regulatory requirements.
+In creating a Succession Plan, an Adviser should consider how an unexpected loss of key personnel might cause difficulties for the Adviser's clients.
+The Succession Plan should address these possible difficulties.